Gold (2022 Indian film): Plot

 Boss Freddy's men arrive at Joshi's house to silently take the truck away, but Joshi finds and thrashes them.
 Upon knowing the location of the truck, Sumangali and Unnikrishnan try to retrieve the gold themselves, along with Usman, but to no avail.
-Joshi's wedding alliance is also called off since Shaji unknowingly admitted to Radha's parents that the complex will be blasted with dynamite once it is transfered to Suneesh.
+Joshi's wedding alliance is also called off since Shaji unknowingly admitted to Radha's parents that the complex will be blasted with dynamite once it is transferred to Suneesh.
 Meanwhile, the police make space at the police station and inform Joshi that they will take the truck the next day, in the evening.
 Unnikrishnan cancels Sumangali's marriage as he learns that Shaji and Suneesh only wanted the dowry and transfer of the shopping complex.

 With time running out as only 20 gold bars were switched, Joshi manages to buy 180 portable speakers.
 He manages to only switch 170 of remaining gold bars, leaving 10 bars in the truck.
-Later, Sumangali takes over her father as the owner of the shopping complex, and is later impressed with Joshi when Baazi calls him to ask which mobile Sumangali should buy next.
-6 months later, Joshi sends a letter to the CM Kalamassery Ajayan, revealing that he delivered ₹850 million of black money to a charity fund anonymously, in order to provide houses to the poor and laptops to students.
-He took 10℅ of the total money as tax, and refers himself as "Gold".
+Later, Sumangali takes over from her father as the owner of the shopping complex, and is later impressed with Joshi when Baazi calls him to ask which mobile phone Sumangali should buy next.
+6 months later, Joshi sends a letter to the CM Kalamassery Ajayan, revealing that he delivered ₹850 million of black money to a charity fund anonymously, in order to provide housing to the poor and laptops to students.
+He took 10% of the total money as tax, and refers to himself as "Gold".
 It is also revealed that the 10 gold bars which Joshi could not switch, are still inside the truck.
-Sumangali is also revealed to have an interest in Joshi, but is confused whether to choose between Joshi or Gold.
+Sumangali is also revealed to have an interest in Joshi, but is confused whether to choose Joshi or Gold.